HomeLatest NewsStartupsRegTech startup IDfy raises Rs 86 crore from TransUnion, Blume Ventures

 According to Karthik Reddy, managing partner at Blume Ventures, precise identification, and verification of individuals is crucial for economic success as an increasing number of Indians enter the formal labour force.

 “With a majority of these engagements being remote and virtual, we look at IDfy as an infrastructure play that will drive this growth,” said Reddy.
 “When we first invested in IDfy, they were already a pioneer in this sector.
-Our latest reaffirms our confidence in the company and its ability to direct digitisation in India as well as globally.”
+Our latest investment reaffirms our confidence in the company and its ability to direct digitisation in India as well as globally.”

 According to Rajesh Kumar, MD, and CEO of TransUnion CIBIL, the investment will also assist CIBIL with customer onboarding technology.